Appartement de Roses et de Vignes

 Ferrals les Corbieres, South of France

 The apartment has a huge, elegant bedroom complete with ciel de lit (canopied bed) and beautiful antique furniture.
 As the summers are extremely hot, this room has been fitted with air conditioning.
-The lounge has a gorgeous Juliet balcony and a canopied daybed plus other beautiful antique furniture and a tv from which you can access Netflix.
+The lounge has a gorgeous Juliet balcony and a canopied daybed plus other beautiful antique furniture and a tv from which you can access Netflix free.
 The kitchen/dining room, again a large room, has a typical Landocienne fireplace with a feature wood burning stove.
-The kitchen retains the ambiance of the era but is very well equipped and, with its table seating up to six, provides a very special place to taste the foods of the region with friends and family.
+The kitchen retains the ambiance of the era but is very well equipped and, with its table seating up to eight, provides a very special place to taste the foods of the region with friends and family.
 The Apartment has wi fi.

 The Apartment has a small, private courtyard in front of the house, this is for guests to use and to relax in the sun.
 It also has a garden, just 10 minutes walk from the house, there you can sit on the sun loungers provided amid the apricot, olive, cherry and quince trees, in front of the river and next to our wildflower meadow - bliss.
 We own the river frontage so, if you are a fisherman, please feel free to fish without any permit needed.

 The Apartment is accessed via a private spiral staircase which is in the garage.
 The garage was once the access to the barns and stables of the Domaine and would have been used by the horses and carts that transported the grapes for processing in the huge barns behind the house.
-The garage can be used by guests and, as it has huge lockable doors, it is a safe place to leave a vehicle.
+The garage can be used by guests and, as it has huge lockable doors, it is a safe and convenient place to leave a vehicle.

 We are currently researching one of the first owners of the apartment, Germaine Simone Cazilhac, as her family is still in the village We know that she was born in 1917, and that she was related to the Ledogar family who lived with her in the house and who, from the 1960's raised their children here.
 The Ledogars owned and managed vineyards and used the massive barns, at the back of the house, to process the grapes.
 Ledogars still own vineyards and produce wine today.

 When renovating walls in the entrance to the gite, in the garage, I came upon a bricked up niche, in the niche was part of a rosary wrapped up in pink paper dated July 1883 - I put a photo of this on the village facebook page and Mr Joseph Ledogar came to see it, it obviously meant a lot to him so I gave it to him.
-He is in the photo on the right, holding his son Claude on the back of the donkey whilst Mr Joseph Ledogar senior holds the donkey's bridle.
+He is in the old photo on the right, dated about 1969, holding his son Claude on the back of the donkey whilst Mr Joseph Ledogar senior holds the donkey's bridle.